robsiegwart/resume-builder/README.md

 ### Local

-A `config.ini` file may be placed in a resume data directory with any of the global settings or any from wkhtmltopdf.
-Remember for wkhtmltopdf settsings them must be prefixed with 'PDF_'.
+A `config.ini` file may be placed in a resume data directory with any of the global settings or any from wkhtmltopdf. wkhtmltopdf settings must be prefixed with 'PDF_'.
 Additionally a SKILLS_LAYOUT setting can be used to layout the order of groups in the Skills section.

   - PDF_MARGIN_RIGHT, PDF_MARGIN_LEFT, ...
     * Set the margins in the pdf file; accepts a string with units (e.g. '0.75in')